-Must a transfer applicant have a minimum nur or else must apply as an entering first-year stu · No If yes, what is the minimum number and the u nit type?
+Must a transfer applicant have a minimum number of credits/courses completed or else must apply as an entering first-year student?
+If yes, what is the minimum number and the u nit type?
 Number: Unit Type:

 D5.
 Requirements for Admission